- Fruits: apples, cherries, general tree fruits

 Further ahead, intermediate term goals include:

-2) Identification of optimal water application rates and timing based on ambient temperature and humidity relative to the effective rate of cooling and associated delay in phenological development.
+2) Identification of optimal water application rates based on ambient temperature and humidity relative to the effective rate of cooling and associated delay in phenological development.

-3) Development of improved methods to estimate tree growth and development based on internal tissue temperatures.
+3) Estimates of tree growth and development based on internal tissue temperatures.